kuhn-ruess/cmdbsyncer-docs/docs/checkmk/create_downtimes.md

 Using the known Syncer Rules and the Hosts Attributes, you can create Flexible Downtimes, which can be manged in your CMDB, but then created in Checkmk by the CMDB Syncer.

 ## How to configure
-_Rules → Checkmk → Checkmk Downtimes_
+_Modules → Checkmk → Manage Downtimes_

 | Field | Description |